- Read key information to help you in your preparation and on the exam day

 This section outlines what you need to know for the exam day.

 You need to make sure you have completed a programme form, which you should give to the examiner at the start of the exam.

 Examiners may ask to look at the music before or after the performance of the whole programme.
 A separate copy of the music is not needed – examiners can use the candidate’s or accompanist’s copy.

 If performing from memory, you must also bring copies of the music.

 Performing from unauthorized photocopies (or other kinds of copies) of copyright editions is not allowed.
 If ABRSM has evidence an illegal copy is being used, we may withhold the exam result.

 In the UK, copies may be used in certain limited circumstances – for full details, see the MPA’s Code of Fair Practice at www.mpaonline.org.uk.
 In all other cases, application should be made to the copyright holder before any copy is made, and evidence of permission received should be brought to the exam.

-A music stand will be available at ABRSM centres although candidates are welcome to bring their own if they prefer.
+A music stand will be available at ABRSM centres although you are welcome to bring your own if you prefer.
 A chair/stool will also be provided for those who need it, e.g cellists.
 Double bassists should provide their own stool if required.

-Candidates aren’t allowed to bring any material or equipment (such as devices capable of recording) unconnected with their exam to the exam room.
+You aren’t allowed to bring any material or equipment (such as devices capable of recording) unconnected with your exam to the exam room.
 Mobile phones must be switched off during the exam.

 In most cases there will be just one examiner in the exam room; however, for training and quality assurance purposes, a second examiner may sometimes be present.